 At its spring 2011 meeting, the Board of Trustees of Dickinson College voted to designate two new, distinctive positions on the board specifically for graduating seniors as they make the transition from students to alumni.
 The Young Alumni Trustee position brings a unique voice to board discussions and meetings, as well as assists the board in developing open and meaningful connections with the student body.
 Most importantly, the Young Alumni Trustee provides the full board with a current perspective that benefits the genesis and refinement of policies that enhance and support the mission of the college.

 To apply for the Young Alumni Trustee position, one must complete the online application and submit two letters of recommendation (one of which needs to be from a member of the Dickinson faculty).
-Successful candidates will interview with the on-campus selection committee and ultimately, finalists will meet with the Committee on Trustees, a committee of the Board of Trustees whose members select and put forward one name to the full board for election.
+Successful candidates will interview with the on-campus selection committee and ultimately, finalists will meet with the Committee on Governance, a committee of the Board of Trustees whose members select and put forward one name to the full board for election.
 Once elected, the name of the new Young Alumni Trustee will remain confidential until the official announcement during the Commencement ceremony.

 Trusteeship at Dickinson College will richly reward you, should you apply and be elected to serve.
 The Young Alumni Trustee position is a once in a lifetime opportunity to serve on a governing body composed of industry experts, CEOs, entrepreneurs and scholars, to ensure the ongoing success of the liberal arts and affect the lives of generations of future Dickinsonians.